nop33/si/src/content/blog/foresight-workshop-on-frontier-technologies/index.md

   - events
 isHighlighted: false
 ---
 On September 11th 2023, the Simon Institute co-hosted a workshop on frontier technologies as part of a series of foresight activities being led by the UN Futures Lab Network.
-The workshop was hosted in collaboration with the UN University Centre for Policy Research (UNU), the International Telecommunication Union, the International Telecommunication Union, the UN Office of the High Commissioner on Human Rights, and the Tech Hub at the Geneva Graduate Institute, and welcomed participants from various international organizations in Geneva.
+The workshop was hosted in collaboration with the UN University Centre for Policy Research (UNU), the International Telecommunication Union, the UN Office of the High Commissioner on Human Rights, and the Tech Hub at the Geneva Graduate Institute, and welcomed participants from various international organizations in Geneva.

 The workshop shed light on the risks and opportunities associated with frontier technologies such as artificial intelligence, synthetic biology, and neurotechnology, and encouraged participants to look ahead into the future, and reflect on how changing societal trends, regulatory frameworks, and governance structures might alter the impact of these technologies.